 Edgar Dega's painting “Portrait of Count Lepic and his daughters” was created in 1870.
 It measures 81 x 65 cm and was stolen from the Zurich E. G.Bührle Foundation in 2008.

-Camille Corot's painting “Le Chemin de Sèvres.
-View of Paris ”was created in 1865.
-It measures 49 x 34 cm and was stolen from the Louvre in Paris in 1998.
+Camille Pissarro's painting “Bords de la Seine à Bougival” was created in 1871.
+It measures 40 x 27 cm and was stolen from the Noortman Gallery in Maastricht in 1987.

 Rembrandt's painting “playing card B3: The Storm on the Sea of Galilee” was created in 1633.
 It measures 161.7 x 161.8 cm and was stolen from the Isabella Stewart Gardner Gallery Museum in Boston in 1990.